 Are you waiting to adjust your status as you seek your green card for the U.S.?
 You may be facing a significant delay.
 Thankfully, there are other options.
 Green card seekers who are not eligible to adjust their status can apply for a provisional waiver of unlawful presence (also referred to as a stateside waver).
 If you are a permanent resident or illegal immigrant afraid to leave the U.S. for your consular visa interview, this waiver may apply to you.

-Based in Charlotte and Charleston, our immigration lawyers are ready to help you.
+Based in Charleston, SC, our immigration lawyers are ready to help you.
 Contact Strang Immigration Law, LLC, to set up a consultation.

 Who Is Eligble for a Provisional Waiver?

 The provisional waiver has been available to applicants since March of 2013.
 Applicants were initially required to be immediate relatives of a U.S. citizen (such as a spouse, parent, or child).
 A new adjustment was made to expand waiver eligibility in 2016.
 Any person who is eligible for an immigrant visa of any kind may apply for a provisional waiver.

 - The applicant must be at least 17 years old

 - The applicant must be physically residing in the U.S. when they apply

 - The applicant must be otherwise admissible in the U.S. (no separate request for criminal waiver, etc.)